 Click Network Adapter.
 In the Network drop-down list, select the virtual network to connect the virtual CFA to.
 It is recommended that you set a static MAC address so Hyper-V does not give it a different MAC in the future.
 If the MAC address changes, the network settings will be lost.
 Select static and assign a MAC address that does not conflict with any other system on your network.

 If you add additional NICs to the virtual CFA, make sure they are also set up with unique static MAC addresses.

 Step 3.
 Set up the virtual cloud failover appliance

-On the Welcome tab, you’ll see 3 groups of disks.
-On the left is a list of available drives that haven’t been assigned, and on the right is a list of storage disks, and catalog disks.
+On the Welcome tab, you will see 3 groups of disks.
+On the left is a list of available drives that have not been assigned, and on the right is a list of storage disks, and catalog disks.